 Remembering CIA's Heroes: Richard S. Welch

-This article is part of our series on the lives of CIA men and women who have died while serving their country.
+This is part of our series about CIA employees who have made the ultimate sacrifice.
+Here we will look at the lives of the men and women who have died while serving their country.

-Currently, there are 102 stars carved into the marble of CIA’s Memorial Wall.
-The wall stands as a silent, simple memorial to those employees who have made the ultimate sacrifice.
-Some of the names must remain secret, even in death.
+Currently (as of 2015), there are 113 stars carved into the marble of the CIA Memorial Wall.
+The wall stands as a silent, simple memorial to those employees “who gave their lives in the service of their country.”
+The CIA has released the names of 80 employees; the names of the remaining 33 officers must remain secret, even in death.

-In the summer of 1974, Welch was asked to return to Greece to lead the Station there.
-Welch agreed immediately, saying, “I’m pinching myself to have a chance to come back to the country that I really love.”
+In the spring of 1975, at the age of 45, Dick was asked to go to Greece to lead the Station there.
+He agreed immediately, telling friends that, for him, going to Greece was like going home.
+“I’m pinching myself to have a chance to go to the country that I really love,” friends remember him saying.

-On the night of December 23, 1975, Welch and his family attended a Christmas party at the American Ambassador’s residence.
-Upon returning home, Welch exited the car to open the main gate.
-A man appeared amid the darkness and called to Welch.
-As Welch turned, the man shot him.
-The wound was fatal..
+On the night of December 23, 1975, Dick and his family attended a Christmas party at the American Ambassador’s residence.
+Upon returning home, Dick exited the car to open the main gate.
+A man appeared amid the darkness and called to Dick.
+As Dick turned, the man shot him.
+The wound was fatal.

-Five days after the attack, a terrorist group called “Revolutionary Organization 17 November” claimed responsibility for Welch’s death.
-It wasn’t until 2003—almost 28 years later—that the people responsible for the murder of Welch and several other foreign diplomats were caught and convicted.
-They escaped conviction for Welch’s death because of a 20-year statute of limitations.
+Five days after the attack, a terrorist group called “Revolutionary Organization 17 November” claimed responsibility for Dick’s death.
+It wasn’t until 2003—almost 28 years later—that the people responsible for the murder of Dick Welch and several other foreign diplomats were caught.
+They were sentenced for the murders of the diplomats, but escaped conviction for Dick’s death because of a 20-year statute of limitations.